aruba/aruba-central-ansible-role/README.md

 The variables that should be defined in your inventory plugin config file for your Aruba Central account are:

 - `access_token`: Aruba Central's API Access Token.
-- `api_gateway`: Base URL path for API-gateway on Aruba Central in FQDN format
+- `api_gateway`: Cluster-specific base URL path for API Gateway on Aruba Central in FQDN format, which can be found from the base url of the API Documentation page on API Gateway
 - `client_id`: Aruba Central's API Client ID
 - `client_secret`: Aruba Central's API Client Secret
 - `host`: Must always be set to  `central`